mitre/saf-site-frontend/README.md

 ## Frontend Development

 1. [Fork repository](https://github.com/mitre/saf-site) and clone it locally
-2. Install project dependencies: `npm install`
+2. Install project dependencies: `yarn install`
-3. Install Yarn: `yarn install`
-4. For developing use: `yarn dev`
+3. For developing use: `yarn dev`
-5. For production use: `yarn build` and `yarn preview`
+4. For production use: `yarn build` and `yarn preview`